 1 in 10 adults in the UK have had an idea for a social venture but haven’t yet turned any of these ideas into reality1, according to a representative poll conducted for UnLtd by Populus.
 In response, UnLtd wants MPs to commit to meet with us, so we can work together to untap these solutions that would impact positively on the economy and society.

-If Parliamentary candidates commit to meet with us, we expect to be able to get UnLtd’s funding and support better promoted across the UK.
+If MPs commit to meet with us, we expect to be able to get UnLtd’s funding and support better promoted across the UK.
 We hope to be able to break down barriers and improve support for anyone who wants to start or grow a social venture too.
 To do this, we need your help.

 Ewan and Adi founded Personal Alarm Watch.
 It has revolutionised safety for people requiring medic alert pendant alarms, connecting them to a 24/7 monitoring team from anywhere in the UK.

 This portrait has been created by Bulent Abosoglu.
 Bulent is a member of The Camberwell Incredibles, a collective of practising artists and learning diverse adults.

 Emma Baines is the founder of Find Your Voice, which gives vulnerable people the opportunity to learn to sing, no matter what their stage in life.

 Emma's portrait has been created by Affiong Day, who works from the arts studio Submit To Love, located at Headway East London, a charity supporting people with brain injury.

 Sam is the founder of Samee, which helps people of all abilities to proudly and independently provide an income for themselves and their families.

 Sam’s portrait has been created by Toyin Olubamiwo.
 Toyin is supported by Arts charity Artbox which runs art workshops, trips, exhibitions and sales opportunities for people with learning disabilities and autism.